 Fishery-independent surveys are monitoring this species in part of its range and an observer programme for deepwater fisheries is in place.
-Greater observer coverage would significantly improve monitoring and collection of scientific data.
-The mandatory requirement for species-specific landings data from EU MS is not being met but is essential for monitoring the status of fisheries for and stocks of this species.
+Greater observer coverage utilising accurate species identification guides would significantly improve monitoring and collection of scientific data.
+The mandatory requirement for species-specific landings data from EU MS is not being met, but is essential for monitoring the status of fisheries for and stocks of this and other deepwater shark species.